India carrying out targeted strikes on terror launch pads along LoC: Defence Minister

 Pakistan often resorts to ceasefire violations to push militants into the Indian side.
 Indian troops have also been retaliating to Pakistani actions under its policy of hot pursuit.
 According to official figure, Pakistani troops resorted to 3,200 instances of ceasefire violations in Jammu and Kashmir in 2019, which was highest in the last 16 years.

+Asked how the government is protecting the personnel guarding the borders from coronavirus, Singh said a series of measures are being taken to ensure their safety.
+"It is important to understand that the soldiers deployed along the borders especially in the remotest regions are the safest, as they are cut-off from all likely carriers of disease," he said.

-India went under a total shutdown of 21 days from March 25 to April 14 to fight the coronavirus pandemic.
+India went under a total shutdown of 21 days from March 25 to April 14 to check the spread of coronavirus pandemic.
 On Tuesday, Prime Minister Narendra Modi announced extending the lockdown till May 3.
 The Indian Army on Thursday directed all its military establishments, cantonments, formation headquarters and field units to totally restrict movement of forces in view of the government's fresh lockdown related guidelines.

-Last month, Army Chief Naravane issued instructions to insulate the 13 lakh strong Army from the coronavirus pandemic.
+Last month, Army Chief Naravane issued instructions to insulate the Army personnel from the coronavirus pandemic.
 Gen Naravane also conveyed to the families of the soldiers guarding India's borders with Pakistan and China that the Army is taking care of its personnel serving the country in this difficult time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)